254CARBON/BUTTERFLY/docs/development/contributing.md

 ### For Authors

-- Keep PRs focused and small
+- Keep PRs focused and small (<400 lines ideal)
+- Self-review before requesting review
 - Respond to feedback promptly
 - Explain complex changes
-- Be open to suggestions

 ### For Reviewers

+- Review within 24-48 hours
 - Be respectful and constructive
-- Explain reasoning for suggestions
-- Approve when requirements met
+- Approve when ready, not perfect
-- Focus on:
+- Focus on: correctness, performance, security, maintainability, test coverage
-  - Correctness
-  - Performance
-  - Security
-  - Maintainability
-  - Test coverage

 ---